Maggiebj/DRLND_Continuous_Control/report.md

 ### Algorithm Introduction
 In this project, we applied Actor-Critic model-free algorithm, base on the paper [Continuous Control with Deep Reinforcement Learning](https://arxiv.org/abs/1509.02971).
 The algorithm adapts the ideas underlying the success of Deep Q-Learning to the continous action domain.
 The algorithm is called DDPG(Deep Deterministic Policy Gradient).
 DDPG contains two deep neural network: Actor and Critic.
 The Actor is a policy network which takes the states as inputs and output an action (in continuous space) which has highest Q state-action value.
 The Critic is a Q value network which takes state and action as input and output Q value.
 As Deep Q network, DDPG is an off policy network.
 Off policy learning is when the policy used for interacting with the environment(action) is different than the policy being learned.
-DDPG is deterministic since Actor output the best believed action for the given state not a probability distribution over actions.
+DDPG is deterministic since Actor output the best believed action for the given state rather than a probability distribution over actions.
-To resolve a naive application of Actor-Critic method with neural function approximators having unstable problems, we have applied these methods:v
+To resolve a naive application of Actor-Critic method with neural function approximators having unstable problems, we have applied these methods:
 1. replay buffer to minimize correlations between samples
 2. each network has separate local network and target network, target network is to give consistent prediction while local network is to train and learn.
 3. soft update.
 We update target network using TAU which is very small to change little by little from local network to improve stability of learning.
    $$\theta_{target} = \tau\theta_{local}  + (1-\tau)\theta_{target}$$
 5. batch normalization.
 We using batch normalization to scale the features so thay are in similar ranges across environments and units.
 The technique normalize each dimension across the samples in a minibatch to have unit mean and variance.
-6. update interval.
-Skipping some timesteps to learn the local network and every N learnsteps update the target network
+6. update interval and learning interval.
+Skipping some timesteps to learn the local network and every 2 learnsteps update the target network
 7. adding noise to action.
 We constructed an exploration policy by adding noise sampled from a noise process to our actor policy.
 Pay attention to reset the noise process after each adding.
    $$x_{noise} = x + \theta (\mu - x) + \sigma Unif(a)$$
 where